m68k-fr/eve-static-db-bot/README.md

 __eimojis:__
-Due to limited embed customization, Discord server eimojis are used to display custom eve online icons:
+Due to limited embed customization, Discord server eimojis are used to display eve online attribute icons:
 On your Discord server, go to "server settings" and "emoji" tab, then add all the custom eimojis provided in the /datas/eimojis folder.
 Inside your Discord channel, use the command \\:myeimojishortcut: (example: \\:Caldari:) to get your personal eimojis codes.
 Report all resulting Ids for eimojis in your config.json file.